pablodecm/phd_thesis/src/104_chapter_4.md

 $$ {#eq:zero_one_risk}
 where $\mathbb{1}(y \neq f(\boldsymbol{x}))$ is an indicator function.
-The zero-one loss is non-differentiable when $y =f(\boldsymbol{x})$ and its gradients are zero elsewhere, plus it is not convex so the minimisation task in [Equation @eq:learning_erm] cannot be easily tackled by optimisation algorithms.
+The zero-one loss is non-differentiable when $y =f(\boldsymbol{x})$ and its gradients are zero elsewhere; in addition, it is not convex, a property which makes the minimisation task in [Equation @eq:learning_erm] hard to tackled by optimisation algorithms.
 In fact, it can be proven that finding the function $f$ in $F$ that minimises directly the
 $R_{0-1}$ empirical risk for a training sample is a NP-hard problem.
 The Bayes optimal classifier for the 0-1 loss can nevertheless be easily